nesi/support-docs/docs/Getting_Started/Next_Steps/Multithreading_Scaling_Example.md

 memory usage seems to drop for 10 CPUs, this can likely be explained by the fact that memory usage is not measured continuously, it is instead measured every 30 seconds.
-This means that if your job's memory usage has some spikes, `sacct` will not necessarilly detect the maximum memory usage.
+This means that if your job's memory usage has some spikes, `sacct` will not necessarily detect the maximum memory usage.
 This is something that you should be aware of when you estimate the memory usage of all your jobs.